Form factors of the $\rho$ meson from effective field theory and the lattice: Numerical implementation: contact contributions to the form factors in NREFT

 One of the objectives of the present paper is to estimate the relative weight of the contact contributions to the form factors of the $\rho$-meson.
 We remind the reader that the other contribution to the form factor, given by the triangle diagram, is written down in terms of the $\pi\pi$ scattering amplitude that can be determined independently from the calculation of the form factors on the lattice.

-In order to achieve this goal, we numerically calculate all three invariant form factors in Eq.~(\ref{eq:final-G}), using the estimate of the low-energy couplings $g_1,g_2,g_3$ from ChPT and the phenomenological parameterization for the $\pi\pi$ amplitude from Refs.~\cite{Heuser:2024biq,Oller:1998hw}, see also Appendix~\ref{app:chanturia}.
+In order to achieve this goal, we numerically calculate all three invariant form factors in Eq.~(\ref{eq:final-G}), using a crude estimate of the low-energy couplings $g_1,g_2,g_3$ from ChPT and the phenomenological parameterizations for the $\pi\pi$ amplitude from Refs.~\cite{Heuser:2024biq,Oller:1998hw}, see also Appendix~\ref{app:chanturia}.

 The two parameterizations that are used in the calculations agree very well on the real axis up to $1\,\mbox{GeV}$ in the center-of-mass energy.\footnote{The parameterization suggested in Ref.~\cite{Schenk:1991xe} is not very convenient for the numerical implementation, and we do not use it here.} The calculation of the form factor involves, however, the analytic continuation into the complex plane.
 Is the final result sensitive to small differences in the input on the real axis?
 If it happens to be so, one would have to conclude that the proposed method is numerically unstable.
-We address this issue explicitly and, moreover, scan all values of photon virtuality $k^2$ in the interval $-1\,\mbox{GeV}^2\leq k^2\leq 0$, in order to identify the potentially dangerous regions.
+We address this issue explicitly and, moreover, scan all values of photon virtuality $k^2$ in the interval $-1\,\mbox{GeV}^2\leq k^2\leq 0$ in order to identify the potentially dangerous regions.

 Furthermore, a very crude estimate of the low-energy couplings, carried out at the next-to-leading order in ChPT in Appendix~\ref{app:ChPT}, gives $g_2=2.8\cdot 10^{-2}M_\pi^{-2}$.
-The estimate for $g_1,g_3$ are given in Eq.~(\ref{eq:g_13}).
+The estimates for $g_1$, $g_3$ are given in Eq.~(\ref{eq:g_13}).
+It should be noted that these are only rough estimates, since they are calculated at the threshold, and include the contributions only up to the tree level at $O(p^4)$.
+See Appendix~\ref{app:ChPT} for more details.
 Calculating the contact contribution from these couplings, we sweep all values from $-g_i$ to $+g_i$.
-We would like to stress that this is not, by no means, a conservative estimate of the uncertainty, and the absolute values of the couplings $g_i$ could easily be outside this interval (for example, owing to the chiral logs in ChPT).
+Again, we stress that this is by no means a conservative estimate of the uncertainty, and the absolute values of the couplings $g_i$ could easily be outside this interval (for example, owing to the chiral logs in ChPT).

 After these preliminary remarks, we present the results of numerical calculations of all three invariant form factors in Fig.~\ref{fig:G123}.
 The bands in these figures correspond to the variation of the effective couplings from $-g_i$ to $+g_i$, whereas the solid lines are central values at $g_i=0$.
 As seen from the figure, the contact contribution is substantial in all three form factors (especially in the imaginary part) that justifies the interest to their study on the lattice.
 Also, the difference between the results obtained with the use of two different parameterizations is not seen by bare eye.
 In other words, the final result is very stable with respect to minor perturbations on the real axis.